platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ### `log`

-A human-friendly text description of the event that happened.
+A human-friendly text description of the activity that happened.
 The log shouldn't be parsed for data as its structure isn't guaranteed.

 ### `description`